cockroachdb/docs/src/current/v23.2/live-migration-service.md

 `shadowMode: async` writes to both databases.

 - The LMS sends application requests to the source of truth and target database in asynchronous threads, and waits only for the source of truth to respond.
-- Results from the source of truth are returned to the application.
+- Query results from the source of truth are returned to the application.
+- If an asynchronous request has not yet completed, subsequent asynchronous requests will be dropped.

 You can use this mode to confirm that your queries succeed on CockroachDB without verifying performance or correctness.